 \subsection{Constructing a Contextualized Generator Space}

-Given the selected regions $r_i$ that have the maximum probability of association with the current action, we use the detected concepts to construct a contextualized generator space that allows us to transition from the COCO vocabulary $G^s$ to the target vocabulary.
-The first step is to define a mapping function $f^t_k$ that returns the probability of the target object concepts $\hat{g}_j\in G^t$.
+Given the selected regions $r_i$ that have the maximum probability of association with the current action, the next step is to construct a contextualized generator space that allows us to transition from the COCO vocabulary $G^s$ to the target vocabulary $G^t$.
+First, we define a \textit{semantic mapping function} $f^t_k$ that returns the probability of the target object concepts $\hat{g}_j\in G^t$.